RhysAlfShaw/MSc_Project_Code/README.md

 # MSc_Project_Code
- Repository for my developing code as part of my MSc, this will be mostly written in python and is housed here to ensure acces throught my devices.
+ Repository for my developing code as part of my MSc, this will be mostly written in python.
+This is still under development.
+This code will, when completed, allow for the creating of star clusters of various properties, with planetary systems of various properties, to be created.
+This will allow the systems to be propergated through time using the time-symmetric 4th order Hermit integrator as described in kokubo et al. 1998.